GED® Math: The Most Feared Subject made Easier.

 Q: Will a calculator be allowed on the test?

 A: Yes.
 You will have access to an on-screen calculator, which is a Texas Instruments TI 30X3.
 Or, you may bring your Texas Instruments TI 30X3 to the exam.
 It must be stored in designated areas and you will be notified when you are allowed to gain access to it.

 Q: What type of content will be on the GED® Math Test?

-A: There are two types of content tested on the exam: Quantitative and Algebraic.
+A: There are two content areas that will be tested on the GED test®: Quantitative and Algebraic.
 Test-takers should be familiar with:

 - Quantitative Problem Solving (45% of the test will be comprised of these types of questions)